 The Lyceum Club at 2-18 Ridgeway Place, Melbourne, designed by architect Ellison Harvie and completed in 1959.

-Elements that contribute to the significance of the place include (but are not limited to):

-- The building's original external form, materials and detailing; and - The building's continuous use as a women's club.
+Elements that contribute to the significance of the place include (but are not limited to): - tThe building's original external form, materials and detailing; and - tThe building's continuous use as a women's club.

 The Lyceum Club at 2-18 Ridgeway Place is of local historic, social and associative significance to the City of Melbourne.
+Why it is significant?